headwirecom/aemdc/README.md

 # Usage - GUI

-To start the GUI for AEMDC run the following command:
+To start the GUI for AEMDC, run the following command:

     aemdcgui